letanure/resend-cli/README.md

 Commands:
-  create|c [options]  Create a new broadcast to send to your audience retrieve [options]  Retrieve a broadcast by ID from Resend API update|u [options]  Update a broadcast to send to your audience list                List all broadcasts
+  create|c [options]  Create a new broadcast to send to your audience retrieve [options]  Retrieve a broadcast by ID from Resend API send|s [options]    Send a broadcast to your audience update|u [options]  Update a broadcast to send to your audience list                List all broadcasts